Guide to Addressing Equity, Diversity and Inclusion Considerations in Partnership Grant Applications

 These definitions have been adapted from Best Practices in Equity, Diversity and Inclusion in Research—A guide for applicants to New Frontiers in Research Fund competitions.

 Equity means fairness—with people of all identities being treated fairly, and ensuring that the processes for allocating resources and decision-making do not discriminate on the basis of identity.
 It involves challenging systemic barriers and biases, and can involve providing different levels of support to individuals so they can fully access or participate in, and benefit from, a program or research project.

-- To achieve this, all individuals who participate in the research ecosystem must develop a strong understanding of historical and systemic barriers faced by individuals from underrepresented or disadvantaged groups (e.g., women, persons with disabilities, Indigenous Peoples, racialized minorities, the LGBTQ2+ community) and put in place impactful measures to address these barriers.
+- To achieve this, all individuals who participate in the research ecosystem must develop a strong understanding of historical and systemic barriers faced by individuals from underrepresented or disadvantaged groups (e.g., women, persons with disabilities, Indigenous Peoples, racialized individuals, the 2SLGBTQIA+ community) and put in place impactful measures to address these barriers.

 Diversity is defined as differences based on factors such as, but not limited to age, culture, disability, education, ethnicity, gender expression and gender identity, immigration and newcomer status, Indigenous identity, language, neurodiversity, parental status/responsibility, place of origin, religion, race, sexual orientation, and socio-economic status.

 - A diversity of perspectives and lived experiences is fundamental to achieving research and training excellence.